CaZual-T/CZT-Mod-Manager/docs/INFO_mod_creators.md

 - long story short, put yout mods in the correct scope before zipping and uploading them. most creators already do this.

   FH6_NOTE: mods that are standalone like spotify radio are fine too.
 But i imagine if you make mods at that level you already know that.

+Note_To_All:
+- Let me know if you need anything enabled for your specific mod.